 - Top 5 Factors Affecting Cold Hardy Palm Tree Growth

 Thank you for this great information.
 We moved from central Florida to north central Florida.
 Our cardboard palm has gotten way to big to leave on the patio near the pool.
 We have had this plant for over 15 years.
 It’s time to put it in the dirt.
 I was concerned about the colder winters here 7 miles south of the Georgia border.
 Now we know how to take care of the “not palm” during cold snaps he is going outside, in the ground, in a wind protected area.
 And I’ll be using Christmas lights to keep him nice and toasty warm.
-Thank you Susan.
+Thank you Katrin.

 Karen Stone